Jon The Pumpkin Guy's Pumpkin Carving Secrets

 First of all, you should get yourself some carving tools from the Piedmont Avenue Pumpkin Patch.
-The Seasons Pumpkin Tool Box is the best and has everything you need to carve a pumpkin.
-If you like power tools, we also carry the Pumpkin Gutter that you attach to a drill to scoop out the guts.
+The Funworld Pumpkin Tool Box is the best and has everything you need to carve a pumpkin.
+If you like to keep clean, we also carry the Pumpkin Glove that you put over your hand to scoop out the guts.

 Here are the basic steps to carving a pumpkin.

 Select an unbruised pumpkin, the size doesn't matter - although bigger is better.
 You can always enlarge your pattern; shrinking a pattern can get impractical for detail work.
 Check for discoloration and soft spots.

 Pumpkins that are flat and don't roll work best.

 Look for pumpkins with a sturdy stem, this is the sign of a healthy pumpkin.
 Don't lift the pumpkin by the stem, this can damage the pumpkin and make it age faster.

 Check the bottom of the pumpkin to see if the base is damaged.
 Sometimes the bottom of the pumpkin is thin and can get punctured.
 Bad things can grow in your pumpkin.

 For the best carving, you need special pumpkin saws, drills, pokers, scrapers, knives, pins or thumb tacs for stencils (or we also have WOW pumpkin stencils that are stickers), and tape.

 Saws of differing length and teeth spacing determine how well they work for tight areas.
 Closer teeth and smaller length provide high detail.